syallop/DSL-Compose/README.md

 1. Composing Domain-Specific-Language’s (a la “Data Types a` la Carte”[1]).
 2. With a possible wrapping monadic structure (as in “Simple and Compositional Reification of Monadic Embedded Languages”).
+3. Where each DSL may depend upon the composed program type it is contained within.
 3. And then interpreting them by explicit composition of interpreters (an extension).

 ##Example